lanstonchu/SHA1/README.md

 This is a relication of the SHA-1 hash algorithm.

-The code is based on this page: http://vb.wikia.com/wiki/SHA-1.bas

 Wikipedia: https://zh.wikipedia.org/wiki/SHA-1

+The code is based on the idea of this page, but further enhance to be more programmable: http://vb.wikia.com/wiki/SHA-1.bas